Louisjreeves/SetupWacInstall/Install and troubleshoot.md

 Initial steps
 1. Go to drac on every node and enable redfish
 2. Set the redfish Ip on each drac to a unique value- to other dracs (only the last octet- IP must be 169.254.1.x)
-3. Make sure the drac sessions tab sessions empty - if not clear out
+3. Make sure the drac sessions tab sessions is not full of sessions. if clear out- if not clear out
 4. Make sure the drac users tab has free spaces

 Deployment steps- Deploy assist tool

-1. (0) From one Cluster node and WAC machine
+0. (0) Required - All prerequsites for the product to work. - Run on one Cluster node and WAC machine
-2. (1) From one cluster node and wac machine
-3. (2)(3)- optional but ok for deployment
+1. (1) Required - Clears files and old installs.
+Run on one node and on the WAC server.
+2. (2) Required - Install ISM module.
+Run on one node and all nodes are addressed.
+Run on one node and on the WAC server.
-4. (4) Step 4 makes sure nothing will cause deployment failure - run on each node- or on suspect nodes only
+3. (3) Required - Checks many failure points. run on each node- or on suspect nodes only
-5. (5) Install WAC on Wac server
+4. (4) Required - Install WAC on Wac server.
+Do not run on Cluster node
      * a.
 Install OMIMSWAC extension using gear tab (you will need to install manually using gear icon, choose extensions)
-6. Use Cluster manager and setup the CAU role with CAU GUI.
-7. Define a computer name CVO/CNO
+5. Final Steps for setup
      * a.
+Use cluster manager to deploy CAU.
+     * b.
+Before you do, go to ADUC and create a computer account in the same OU as the cluster nodes *(1) Once Created go to the OU above and right click ->properties-> security tab-click add -> change object type to computer
+          *(2) add the Computer name just created. and add the rights to write computer ojects *(3) Read/Write computer ojbects, Read/Write child objects, Read and write.
+          *(4) make sure the cluster is also in this OU and has full control over the cluster nodes
+      * c.
+Create a share not in the cluster or vms on cluster- all nodes need full control to this folder.
+      *   *(1) Deploy Dell Repository manager to this machine.
+      *   *(2) Create a repository for the Cluster server Model. use this share for the repository location.
+      *   *(3) Export the repository to this share into an updates folder. this locaton will have 4 total sub folders
+      *         1.

+Additional Tools Available

+5. Use Cluster manager and setup the CAU role with CAU GUI.
+     * a.
+Option 5 will redeploy the CAU if it was already deployed and maybe does not work.
+     * b.
+Gotcha exists

+6. redfish test
+7. CAU
+     * a.
 Prestage CVO- Prestage cluster computer objects in Active Directory Domain Services | Microsoft Docs
      * b. https://docs.microsoft.com/en-us/windows-server/failover-clustering/prestage-cluster-adds
+     * c.
+Define a computer name CVO/CNO
+9. Logs
+10. Constrained Delegation